beeware/rubicon-objc/docs/en/topics/type-mapping.md

-# You're just not my type: Using Objective-C types in Python
+# You're just not my type: Using Objective-C types in Python { #using-objc-types }

 Objective-C is a strongly and statically-typed language.
 Every variable has a specific type, and that type cannot change over time.
 Function